izavits/node.analytics/README.md

 > A library to integrate analytics to nodejs applications

 This is a wrapper library for popular analytics providers.
-It abstracts over their methods and offers and API to easily identify users and track events in nodejs applications.
+It abstracts over their methods and offers an API to easily identify users and track events in nodejs applications.

 ## Table of Contents